lagom/lagom/docs/manual/common/concepts/ES_CQRS.md

-# Event Sourcing and CQRS

-Event sourcing and CQRS (Command Query Responsibility Segregation) are fundamental concepts behind Lagom's support for services that store information.

-## Why event sourcing?
+# Managing data persistence

 If a service stores information, a core principle is that each service should own its data and it is only the service itself that should have direct access to the database.
 Other services must use the Service API to interact with the data.
 There must be no sharing of databases across different services since that would result in a too tight coupling between the services.
-This is like a [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) in Domain-Driven Design terminology.
+This is like a [Bounded Context](http://martinfowler.com/bliki/BoundedContext.html) in Domain-Driven Design terminology.
 Each service defines a Bounded Context.

-To achieve this, Lagom's persistence module advocates the use of [event sourcing](https://msdn.microsoft.com/en-us/library/jj591559.aspx) and [CQRS](https://msdn.microsoft.com/en-us/library/jj591573.aspx) (Command Query Responsibility Segregation).
+To achieve this, Lagom's persistence module promotes use of [event sourcing](https://msdn.microsoft.com/en-us/library/jj591559.aspx) and [CQRS](https://msdn.microsoft.com/en-us/library/jj591573.aspx).

-## What is event sourcing?
+If you do not want to use event sourcing and CQRS, you should probably use something else than the Persistence module in Lagom.
+You can implement your Lagom services with any data storage solution.
+Use asynchronous APIs to achieve best scalability.
+If you are using blocking APIs, such JDBC or JPA, you should carefully manage the blocking by using dedicated thread pools of fixed/limited size for the components that are calling those blocking APIs.
+Never cascade the blocking through several asynchronous calls, such as Service API calls.

+If you opt not to use Lagom's persistence module, the `CassandraSession` in the Lagom Persistence module provides an asynchronous API for storing data in Cassandra.

 When using event sourcing, we capture all changes as domain events, which are immutable facts of things that have happened.
 For example "the seat was reserved by Alice".
 The events are stored and the current state can be derived from the events.